Throughput Analysis (Part

 Figure 2: Throughput RBD of system for Scenario 2

-Table 2 presents the block throughput summary for Scenario 2.
+Table 2 presents the block throughput summary for Scenario 2, including the utilization.

 Table 2: Block throughput summary for Scenario 2